Category:

 Throughout her early career, Toyota continued to improve and refine her in-ring abilities, capturing the attention of both fans and wrestling critics.
 By the early 1990s, she had emerged as one of the premier wrestlers in AJW and had begun to capture singles titles as well.

 Throughout her career, Toyota captured the WWWA World Single Championship on multiple occasions, proving her dominance as one of the top female wrestlers in Japan.
 Manami formed a successful tag team partnership with Toshiyo Yamada.
 Together, they won the AJW Tag Team Championship and the WWWA World Tag Team Championship multiple times, becoming one of the most dominant tag teams in the promotion.
-She also won the prestigious Japan Grand Prix tournament in 1995, which was a testament to her incredible in-ring skills and her status as one of the top female wrestlers in Japan.
+She also won the prestigious Japan Grand Prix tournament in 1995, which was a testament to her incredible in-ring skills and status as one of the top female wrestlers in Japan.

 Throughout her career, Toyota was involved in several matches that received a five-star rating from wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter.
 These matches showcased her exceptional in-ring abilities and the high quality of women’s wrestling in Japan during her career.